'You've got to evolve': Restaurant owners deal with temporary changes that could become permanent due to COVID-19

 LOS ANGELES (KABC) -- Six months ago, COVID-19 forced the restaurant industry to change its very nature.
 The focus for now is outdoor dining and limited capacity; protective gear for staff and customers; take out or delivery and a number of new, ever-changing safety guidelines.

-"I think some businesses are having a little bit of trouble adjusting, which is the reason why we go out there to the public and also to the businesses to help them deal with the guidelines," said Leticia Gonzalez, LA County Environmental Health Specialist.
+"I think some businesses are having a little bit of trouble adjusting, which is the reason why we go out there to the public and also to the businesses to help them deal with the guidelines," said Leticia Gonzalez, Los Angeles County Environmental Health Specialist.

 The need for such a focus on restaurants can be seen in a June study by JP Morgan Chase that showed the level of spending in restaurants over three weeks was the strongest predictor of the rise in new virus cases over the following three weeks.
 Knowing the impact on dine-in restaurants, Cary Earle of Earle's on Crenshaw moved his tables and chairs outside months ago.